agoetee/alx_be_python/python_introduction/README.md

  - For simplicity, let’s use length = 10 and width = 5.
  -  Calculate the area of the rectangle using the formula (Area = length × width) and store the result in a variable named area.
  - Print the calculated area in a format: The area of the rectangle is: [area].

+## 3. Convert Hours to Seconds
+__Objective:__ Demonstrate understanding of variable assignments and arithmetic operations by converting a given number of hours into seconds.

+__Task Description__:

+For this task, write a Python script that converts a specific number of hours into seconds.
+This task reinforces the concept of arithmetic operations within a practical context.

+__Instructions__:

+ - Create a file named hours_to_seconds.py.
+ - Define a variable named hours and assign it a value representing the number of hours you want to convert to seconds.
+Use hours = 2.
+ - Calculate the number of seconds in the given hours.
+Remember, there are 3600 seconds in an hour (since there are 60 minutes in an hour and 60 seconds in a minute, thus 60 x 60 = 3600).
+ - Store the result of the conversion in a variable named seconds.
+ - Print the result in the format: [hours] hour(s) is [seconds] seconds.